giodeealbayda/giodeealbayda.github.io/tradeoff-analytics.md

 #### Deploy the Application through the Delivery Pipeline

 1. On the `DEVOPS-DELIVERY-PIPELINE TAB`:  Click (open in another browser tab) the `View logs and history ` link of the `Build Stage`.
 We will refer to this browser tab as `DEVOPS-BUILD-STAGE-LOGS TAB`.
 2. On the `DEVOPS-DELIVERY-PIPELINE TAB`:  Click (open in another browser tab) the `View logs and history ` link of the `Test Stage`.
 We will refer to this browser tab as `DEVOPS-TEST-STAGE-LOGS TAB`.
 3. On the `DEVOPS-DELIVERY-PIPELINE TAB`:  Click (open in another browser tab) the `View logs and history ` link of the `Dev Deploy Stage`.
 We will refer to this browser tab as `DEVOPS-DEV-DEPLOY-STAGE-LOGS TAB`.
 	The `DEVOPS-BUILD-STAGE-LOGS TAB`, `DEVOPS-TEST-STAGE-LOGS TAB`, `DEVOPS-DEV-DEPLOY-STAGE-LOGS TAB` will allow you to monitor the status of the delivery pipeline in each stage.

-	Recall that in the [Creating a Web Application using Gradle Tutorial](/gradle-web-application) the following commands are used:
+	Recall that in the creating a Web Application using Gradle, the following commands are used:

 	Command | Purpose
 	---|---
-	`gradle assemble` | build `calcuapp.war`
+	`gradle assemble` | build `tradeoffanalytics1.war`
 	`gradle test` | run the JUnit test
 	`cf push` | deploy the web application in Bluemix